 When you check your address at NordVPN, you might be surprised just how much it can pinpoint your location, down to your postal code.

 IP addresses are a necessary part of the way that the internet works.
 They can be helpful, for example, to get local search results and recommendations.
 They are also useful to better secure remote teams through the use of IP whitelisting.
+One aspect of our privacy that often goes overlooked is our public IP address.
+You might wonder “Is my IP address being tracked ?”

 However, this online tracking mechanism can also have its downsides.
 It allows your ISP to track your every movement online.
 It can also lead to unwanted online advertising.